uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

 npx cspell src/posts/**/*.md
 ```

-But I opted for installing it permanantly as a dev dependency and using an npm script to run it:
+But I opted for installing it permanently as a dev dependency and using an npm script to run it:

 ```sh
 npm install cspell --save-dev